Bolton NHS Foundation Trust: Other NHS Trusts on-site

 Mental health services are provided by Greater Manchester Mental Health NHS Foundation Trust on the Royal Bolton Hospital site, and include wards K1-3, Maple House (Psychiatric Intensive Care), Hazelwood, Redwood and Hawthorn House.
 Salford Royal NHS Foundation Trust maintains a Renal Dialysis Unit on the hospital site.

 Under the "Making it Better" development plan for Greater Manchester's hospitals, the Royal Bolton Hospital was one of the three sites to have specialised paediatric and neonatal services.

 Education

 The Trust is an Associated Teaching Hospital allied to Salford Royal NHS Foundation Trust, and contributes to the training of medical students from The University of Manchester.
-A large number of nursing students from the University of Salford train at Bolton in each of the Adult, Child and Mental Health disclipines.
+A large number of nursing students from the University of Salford train at Bolton in each of the Adult, Child and Mental Health disciplines.
 A small cohort of student radiographers from the University of Salford are also based at this trust.